Eros (film): Plot

-Nick Penrose is an advertising executive in the year 1955 under enormous pressure at work.
-He tells his psychiatrist Dr. Pearl about a recurring dream of a beautiful naked woman in his apartment, as they discuss the possible reasons why his stress seems to manifest itself in the erotic dream.
+In 1955, advertising executive Nick Penrose is under enormous pressure at work.
+He tells his psychiatrist Dr. Pearl about a recurring dream of a beautiful woman he does not know, as they discuss the possible reasons why his stress seems to manifest itself in the erotic dream.
+However, the doctor is distracted from Nick's account of the dream by someone outside the window of his office, whose attention he is trying to get.
+After the session, Nick awakes at home and is greeted by his wife, who is also the woman he was dreaming about.